TreyHeaney/terminal_flash_cards/README.md

 # Flash Cards
-A flash card program written in python for the terminal featuring persistent saves and save management, a remote save API written in node.js, and algorithmic card sequencing.
+A flash card program written in python for the terminal featuring algorithmic card sequencing, persistent saves and save management, and a remote save API written in node.js.

 # Prerequisites
 The following things must be installed before local setup.